notsqrt-1butus/thoughts/README.md

 # Welcome to my Thoughts

 Hello All.
-Ever heard of Euler?

-The guy was crazy.
-Way too crazy to realize this perfect-but-scary thing existed.
+Euler was crazy.
+I mean, how can you realize this exists.

 <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1">